UNDER CONSTRUCTION

 "Oh, that was… Mr. Wickham."
 She looked at him for his reaction.

 Elizabeth smiled – and then checked herself.
+The smile felt ill-timed the moment it appeared.
 It was one thing to listen, in private, to a story related with such confidence and openness; it was quite another to find its conclusions proclaimed aloud, and before those whom they most concerned.

 Darcy gestured for Elizabeth to return to her sister, who was now surrounded by the Netherfield party.